 We aim to publish everything that is sent to us.
 We do not allow political or otherwise prohibitive opinions or biases to dictate what we publish.
 Members of the Olin community (directly or by association) are encouraged to submit any kind of opinion piece.
 However, we reserve the final right on determining publishable content.
-Anything submitted that is harmful or disrespectful toward other community members, endorses hate speech, is not the author’s own work will not be published, or is in some other way going to negatively impact the paper or the community may not be published.
+Anything submitted that is harmful or disrespectful toward other community members, endorses hate speech, is not the author’s own work, or has the potential to negatively impact the paper or the community in any other way may not be published.

 Frankly Speaking is distributed on the first weekday of every month.
 The editing and printing process is finalized a minimum of 24 hours before that.
 In general, first draft submissions should be made one week prior to the first weekday of the upcoming month.
 However, if an article idea comes to mind two days before printing, it’s worth reaching out to the editors to see if it can be published.